Kilowatts to Amps Calculator guide

 When should I use the Kilowatts to Amps Calculator?

 Use it when your task matches one of these common needs: Estimate current for a kW-rated load.
-Include simple motor efficiency and power factor assumptions.
-It works best when you already know the values, dates, units, or settings the page asks for.
+Turn a motor kW rating into a rough running-current estimate.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Kilowatts to Amps Calculator doing with my inputs?